e6a5/word-of-the-day/README.md

 Definition: a situation in which people disagree, argue or annoy you

 Example: Try not to get into a hassle with this guy.

+### abundant /əˈbʌndənt/ (adj)

+Denfinition: existing in large quantities; more than enough

+Example: Fish are abundant in the lake.